Activities & Lessons

 Looking for fun math activities for 3rd grade?
 You’ve come to the right place!

-No matter where you are in the year, what your students' levels are, and whether the classroom is in-person or virtual, we have a wide variety of third grade math games and activities for you.
+No matter where you are in the year or what your students’ levels are, we have a wide variety of third-grade math games and activities for you.
 Take a look.

 The number 100 is a big deal.
-It pops up when we talk about place value and percent, and it's one of the most intimidating base ten blocks!
-These five puzzles about the number 100 will get your third grade kids' noggins spinning.
-Challenge your kids to practice not only their operations within 100 but also their abstract-thinking skills.
-These are all appropriate for the 3rd grade classroom with versions available for both the student and teacher.
+It pops up when we talk about place value and percent, and it’s one of the most intimidating base ten blocks!
+These five puzzles about the number 100 will get your third-grade students’ noggins spinning.
+Challenge your students to practice not only their operations within 100 but also their abstract thinking skills.
+These are all appropriate for the 3rd grade classroom, with versions available for both the student and teacher.

 Make math fun by making it big.
 For third graders ready for a challenge, have them compare distances around the solar system.
 Students get an interstellar taste of how math is used in the real world.
 In this activity, which includes a student version and teacher guide, students also learn about the planets in our solar system by reading a passage and drawing them.